Charles Bennet, 5th Earl of Tankerville

-Charles Augustus Bennet, 5th Earl of Tankerville PC, DL (28 April 1776 – 25 June 1859), styled Lord Ossulston until 1822, was a British politician.
+Charles Augustus Bennet, 5th Earl of Tankerville (28 April 1776 – 25 June 1859), styled Lord Ossulston until 1822, was a British politician.
 He served as Treasurer of the Household from 1806 to 1807 in the Ministry of All the Talents.

 Background and education

 Lord Ossulston was the eldest son of Charles Bennet, 4th Earl of Tankerville, by his wife Emma Colebrooke, daughter of Sir James Colebrooke, 1st Baronet.
 Henry Grey Bennet was his younger brother.
 He was educated at Eton and Trinity College, Cambridge.

 Political career

 Lord Ossulston sat as Member of Parliament for Steyning from 1803 to 1806, for Knaresborough from 1806 to 1818 and for Berwick from 1820 to 1822.
 He served as Treasurer of the Household from 1806 to 1807 in the Ministry of All the Talents headed by Lord Grenville.
 He was sworn of the Privy Council in 1806.
 In 1822 he succeeded his father in the earldom and took his seat in the House of Lords.